At the end of this course the student should be able to:

 - Study skills needed for continuing profession development.

-There are no prerequisite courses.
-It is, however, recommended that students should have the basic knowledge of the differential and integral calculus of one variable, as well as of the linear algebra, which they were taught to the corresponding course "Single Variable Calculus and Linear Algebra".
+There are no prerequisite modules.
+It is, however, recommended that students have basic knowledge of the differential and integral calculus of one and many variables, of the vectors analysis, as well as of the linear algebra, which were taught in the corresponding modules "Single Variable Calculus and Linear Algebra" and "Multivariable Calculus and Vector Analysis".
+Moreover, it is a requisite basic knowledge in subjects of ordinary differential equations, which were taught to the corresponding module "Ordinary Differential Equations".

 Use of web pages and e–class.

-- Recitation (2 hours/week): solving on the blackboard exercises concerning mainly mathematical applications of the science of Chemical Engineering.
+- Recitation (1 hour/week): solving on the blackboard exercises concerning mainly mathematical applications of the science of Chemical Engineering.

 Total Module Workload (ECTS Standards):